itnifl/myMovieApi/README.md

 Initial Comments
 ----------------
 This API uses omdbapi.com to fetch information about movies, thank you omdbapi.com!
 The movie names that it uses to fetch information with are files and folder names in a given source directory set in configuration.
+For example html look at carousel at http://www.team-holm.net

  This API will show favourite movies both as a list made in JSON and as html that can be used or embedded.
 ###  The commandments: